Large baseline optical imaging assisted by single photons and linear quantum optics

-{\textit{Conclusions}}- In this work we addressed the challenge of increasing the resolution of positioning of incoherent point sources in interferometric telescopes at optical frequencies by extending the baseline of the telescope.
-We propose a setup that relies on multiple single-photon sources, optical fibres, linear optical circuits and photon number counting detectors.
-Our proposal does not rely on experimental optical quantum memories, and can be implemented with current technology.
-We show that by transmitting multiple single photons across the baseline we can establish coherence between the receivers and gain a substantial resolution improvement, even when the transmission losses across the baseline are high.
-This extends the telescope's baseline to tens of kilometres for optical frequencies, leading to a resolution on the order of 10\;$\mu$as.
-Our results are surprising, because one may expect that losing photons in an interferometric measurement will drastically reduce the Fisher information of the phase that is to be measured, since we cannot distinguish between photons that are lost in transmission or that were not emitted by the source in the first place.
-The Fisher information scales linearly, rather than quadratic, in the emission rate $\epsilon \ll 1$ of the source, which accounts for this unexpectedly good performance.
+Transmitting multiple single photons across the baseline with high transmission losses extends the numerical aperture to tens of kilometres for optical frequencies, leading to a resolution on the order of 10\;$\mu$as.
+One may expect that losing photons in an interferometric measurement will drastically reduce the Fisher information, since we cannot distinguish between photons that are lost in transmission or that were not emitted by the source in the first place.
+However, the Fisher information scales linearly rather than quadratic in $\epsilon\ll1$, which accounts for this unexpected good performance.
+Our results are important for our theoretical understanding of optical interferometers in metrology applications, since they point towards a pathway for loss-tolerant optical quantum metrology where signal photons and auxiliary optical states interfere.
+It may help extend the range of optical communication without full quantum repeaters.

-Finally, our analysis is not limited to ground-based telescopes.
-Our results apply equally to the situation where the receivers are satellite-based, and the single photon sources are distributed through free space.
-The loss probability is then determined by the beam divergence rather than the loss rate in a fibre, and the linear scaling of the beam divergence compared to the exponential scaling of fibre losses means that much larger baselines can be achieved, on the order of 1\,000\;km or a resolution of 50\;nas.
-This comes at the cost of having to establish interferometric stability between satellites.
+Finally, our analysis is not limited to ground-based telescopes and apply equally to satellite-based receivers where the single photon sources are distributed through free space.
+The beam divergence is the main loss mechanism, leading to much larger baselines on the order of 1\,000\;km or a resolution of 50\;nas. }

 \emph{Acknowledgements}.~ We thank Zixin Huang, Cosmo Lupo, and Francesco Albarelli for valuable discussions and suggestions.
 This work is funded by the EPSRC Large Baseline Quantum-Enhanced Imaging Networks Grant No. EP/V021303/1, and the EPSRC Quantum Communications Hub, Grant No. EP/M013472/1.